Curvature properties and Shafarevich conjecture for toroidal compactifications of ball quotients: Commensurators, parabolic subgroups and Albanese maps

-We defer the proof to the end of the section, and continue with Theorem \ref{thm_3_imm_alb}.
+We defer the proof to the end of this section, and continue with Theorem \ref{thm_3_imm_alb}.
 For every closed Kähler manifold $X$, one can construct its Albanese torus $\Alb(X)$ and a holomorphic map from $X$ to $\Alb(X)$, called the Albanese map of $X$ \cite[chapter 12]{voisinTheorieHodgeGeometrie2002}.
 We denote by $\Alb(X_\Gamma)$ the Albanese torus of $X_{\Gamma}$ and $A_{\Gamma}:X_\Gamma \to \Alb(X_{\Gamma})$ its Albanese map.
-With these notations, let us restate Theorem \ref{thm_3_imm_alb}:
+With this notation, let us restate Theorem \ref{thm_3_imm_alb}.

 \thmTrois*